 - The town nearest to Shenandoah, Page County, has a courthouse in Luray.
 It’s located at 104 North Main Street and is open Monday through Friday from 8:30 am until 4 pm (closed for lunch).

 - You’ll need to file an application for a marriage license at the courthouse.

 - You’ll need a witness.
 Someone over 18 years old who isn’t related to you or your spouse-to-be by blood or adoption.
 The witness must also sign your application as well as provide identification with their own photo on it (e.g., driver’s license).

 - You will have to pay a fee for the marriage license.
 This varies depending on where you go in Virginia but averages around $50-$60 per couple.
 That money covers processing fees and a required online course about premarital counseling called “Preparation For Marriage.”
 This course costs $15 per person and can be completed online within 48 hours of applying for your license.
 If you want it done immediately after obtaining it rather than waiting until after getting married!
 If there’s no one else working when you arrive, then they may not ask these questions yet…so get there early!

 It’s time to start planning!

-Grab my STRESS FREE WEDDING DAY TIPS to ease your mind and relax on your big day.
+Grab my STRESS FREE WEDDING DAY TIPS to ease your mind and relax when you elope in Shenandoah.